AlexanderFillbrunn/RedisML/README.md

 </pre>
 </code>

+Currently the configuration consists of four parts:
-The server name is currently not used but will be later to distinguish several redisml servers that use the same redis instance as a master.
+* The server name is currently not used but will be later to distinguish several redisml servers that use the same redis instance as a master.
-The matrix dictionary contains information about the matrices that are created with this server.
+* The matrix dictionary contains information about the matrices that are created with this server.
 Currently this is only the block size.
-"redis_master" contains information about which redis instance is used as a redis master.
+* "redis_master" contains information about which redis instance is used as a redis master.
 This is where all the management information about jobs and matrices is stored.
-"redis_slaves" contains all redis instances that are used for storing matrix blocks.
+* "redis_slaves" contains all redis instances that are used for storing matrix blocks.
 In this example blocks are distributed over 2 databases on the same redis instance.

 Client configuration will come soon.